 "You have really been a creative inspiration and great guide for me…I will always cherish your teachings.”

 Peter Kremidas, Class of 2005

-Richard Stockton Rand has acted on and off Broadway; in regional theatres in the United States, Europe and Canada; and in films and commercials.
-He has written and toured numerous one-person shows and received an Indiana Arts Commission-National Endowment for the Arts Artist Fellowship for his solo performance work.
+Richard Stockton Rand has acted on and off Broadway; in regional theatres in the United States, Europe and Canada; and in PBS films and numerous national commercials.
+He has written and toured five one-person shows and received an Indiana Arts Commission-National Endowment for the Arts Artist Fellowship for his solo performance work.
 His monologues and short stories have been published in Baseball Monologues and More Monologues for Men by Men, Hopewell Journal: New Work by Indiana’s Best Writers, Sycamore Review, and Slipstream.
-Recent scholarship includes contributions to the Routledge Companion to Commedia dell’Arte, and the upcoming, Movement for Actors, second edition, by Allworth Press.
+Recent scholarship includes contributions to the Routledge Companion to Commedia dell’Arte, and Movement for Actors, second edition, by Allworth Press.